zendframework/zendframework/README-GIT.txt

 functionality, or by sending a request to a committer indicating the URL of your repository, the branch that should be pulled, and/or the specific revision(s) to pull.

+If you are a contributor, and accept changes from a non-CLA'd developer, you need to do the following:

+ * Verify that the developer is granting you permission to commit the code to Zend Framework.
+If possible, get this permission in writing.

+ * If you do not get verification, do not incorporate the code in your own branches.

+ * Once you have merged the code into your branches, you need to commit it using the "-s" or "--signoff" switch to "git commit".
+The ZF pre-receive hook rejects any commits from non-CLA'd authors unless there is a sign-off message in the commit.